Gluten Free Mini Irish Cream Chocolate Mousse Pies are a decadent and delightful boozy dessert for St. Patrick’s Day, and Pi Day!

 Did you know that Pi Day is only a couple weeks away? #SundaySupper is helping you get ready for March 14th (since pi = 3/14) with over 50 Sweet and Savory Pie Recipes.
-I’m also helping you get ready for St. Patrick’s Day with a decadent and delightful boozy dessert with these easy and impressive Gluten Free Mini Irish Cream Chocolate Mousse Pies.

 My five year old has the strangest taste in television.
 Well, strange for a five-year-old.
 He has stated that when he watches movies, he doesn’t want to watch cartoons anymore because they are fiction (I think he needs a better understanding of the difference between fiction versus non-fiction and animated versus live-action, but we’ll work on that).